Story: Introduced land birds

 Many of the most common birds in New Zealand were introduced by European settlers.
 Some that were released to control agricultural pests have become pests themselves.

 As well as native birds, New Zealand has a large number of birds that have been introduced from other countries.
 Most were brought by European settlers from the mid-1800s to the early 1900s.

-Less than a third of those introduced managed to survive and breed in the wild, but some that did are now among the most common birds in New Zealand.
+Less than a third of the species introduced managed to survive and breed in the wild, but some that did are now among the most common birds in New Zealand.

 Why introduce birds?

 People introduced birds because they: